Check out my books, art, horses, blog, YouTube and FaceBook

 The memories of the pioneer days are embedded in this area around Watrous.
-Known as La Junta during the trail years, it was a major hub and meeting place and the scars of the thousands of wagons that traveled through this lush vale, (where two rivers, the Mora and the Sapello, meet) are deeply etched in the earth.
+Known as La Junta during the trail years, it was a major hub and meeting place and the scars left by the 1000’s of wagons that traveled through this lush vale, (where two rivers, the Mora and the Sapello, meet) are deeply etched in the earth.
 The ruins of historical sites like Fort Union and Loma Parda are nearby and even a herd of buffalo roam at the Wind River Ranch just eight miles away.
 But along with the history, there is what makes New Mexico so unique.
-With its magical light, superstitions, traditions, and art, it is known as the Land of Enchantment.
-Multi-cultural and authentic, local craftsmen and photographers, painters and weavers dwell in many of the little villages that date back to the time when New Mexico was still part of old Spain.
-We hope to highlight much of these unique traditions and artisans, past and present, on this site too.
+With its magical light, superstitions, traditions and art, it is known as the Land of Enchantment.
+Multi-cultural and authentic local craftsmen, photographers, painters and weavers dwell in many of the little villages that date back to the time when New Mexico was still part of old Spain

 Shadowlands Ranch is my home.
 I often say that I was born in the wrong century but living here brings refuge to a restless and homesick soul.
 These 1,400 acres are also home to my herd of adopted mustangs, which feature in my non-fiction ‘Horse Tails’ Trilogy.
 A myriad of wagon ruts cross this beloved land and often when I go out to visit my horses, I feel nostalgia mingle with my contentment.
 The emotional connection I have for this ranch seems to transcend one lifetime, and when I walk in one of those swales gauged by wagons heading in or out of La Junta, the presence of those long ago travelers feels tantalizingly close.
 Here is where the idea of past lives really takes hold and where the inspiration for my novels came from.